Central Park (Burnaby): Invasive animal species

-Invasive species in Central Park tend to be larger, more hardy and more aggressive in general than native species.
-On top of that, most of these invasive species do not have predators to keep their population down, which gives these species higher fitness than native species.
 Some common invasive animals include Eastern gray squirrel, American bull frog, European chafer beetle and European fire ants.

 In early 2012 a blotched snakehead was seen in YouTube videos of Central Park's lagoon.
 Because of the invasive and aggressive nature of the snakehead, scientists were called in, the lagoon was drained, and the fish was captured.
 There is no evidence it reproduced or spread its range, and so the snakehead had not spread to British Columbia.